This article is part of a larger series on CRM.

 - Contact type: This indicates whether they are a lead, referral, customer, or another type of contact.

-- Lead source: It’s worth tracking where your leads originate, no matter the outcome, so you can make informed decisions about where to invest your future marketing efforts.
+- Lead source: It’s worth tracking where your leads originate, no matter the outcome, to make informed decisions about where to invest your future marketing efforts.

 - Last contact: Keep track of when you last communicated with a contact.
 Use this field to update the date each time you email or speak with them.